Mixed Strategy Constraints in Continuous Games: Approach

 \subsection{Iterative Tightening}

 The approach above only holds under twice differentiable cost, constraint, and constraint indicating functions.
-While it is reasonable to expect this fact about the cost and constraint functions in spatial games, it does not hold for $\funsoftener$ under default chance constraints, because the indicator $\mathbbm{1}$ is non-differentiable.
+While it is reasonable to expect this about the cost and constraint functions in the application areas we are concerned with (robotics and control), it does not hold for $\funsoftener$ under default chance constraints, because the indicator $\mathbbm{1}$ is non-differentiable.
 To circumvent this, we ``soften'' the indicator into a sigmoid function, so that

 where $\prmstrictness$ sets the extent of softening.
 We seek to use the highest value of $\prmstrictness$ that is numerically feasible, since $\lim_{\prmstrictness \rightarrow \infty} \sigma(\prmstrictness x) = \mathbbm{1}(x \geq 0)$.
 If $\prmstrictness$ is too small, the function $\rho$ does not act as a good approximation to the indicator function, and the resulting tensor constraints will not be representative of proper chance constraints.
 If $\prmstrictness$ is too high, the constraint gradient will be lost numerically and the MCP will generally suffer from poor conditioning.
-Luckily, near the constraint boundary, this conditioning issue diminishes.
+Near the constraint boundary, this conditioning issue diminishes and a suitable solution can be found.

 Using that insight, we apply a simple \textit{iterative tightening} procedure.
 We first solve the problem with a low value of $\prmstrictness$; then, we double the strictness and solve the problem again, using the previous solution as an initialization.
 We repeat this process until we reach a desired strictness or the solver fails.